Jalever/Note-taking/_posts/2019-06-27-Binary Search Tree.md

 		return;
 	}

-//	The node to be deleted is a leaf node
+//The node to be deleted is a leaf node

 	if(currentNode->left == NULL && currentNode->right == NULL) {
 		if(currentNode != root) {
 			if(parentNode->left == currentNode) {